markwkidd/cushaw-handbook/growing/harvesting.md

 {: .important }
 >Select for good "winter squash" traits such as good eating quality and long storage by saving seeds from the best-tasting, longest-lasting fruits.

+## Gallery

+{% include embed_image.html
+    src="assets/images/growing/immature-c-argyrosperma-fruit-early.jpg"
+    alt="A young C. argyrosperma cushaw fruit grows on the vine with female flower still attached." thumbnail="true"
+    caption="An immature cushaw near the earliest possible use as a summer squash"
+%}

+{% include embed_image.html
+    src="assets/images/growing/immature-c-argyrosperma-fruit-late.jpg"
+    alt="A young C. argyrosperma cushaw fruit grows on the vine" thumbnail="true"
+    caption="An immature cushaw near the end of the harvest window for use as summer squash."
+%}

+{% include embed_image.html
+    src="assets/images/growing/c-argyrosperma-near-harvest.jpg"
+    alt="A cushaw nears full size, hanging from the vine" thumbnail="true"
+    caption="The peduncle is starting to turn corky, but is still fleshy and hydrated.
+Therefore the fruit is not fully mature."
+%}

+{% include embed_image.html
+    src="assets/images/growing/c-argyrosperma-harvest-peduncle.jpg"
+    alt="A corky cushaw peduncle, 2 inches long, on a squash in storage" thumbnail="true"
+    caption="1-3 inches of peduncle should be left attached to each harvested fruit."
+%}

+{% include embed_image.html
+    src="assets/images/growing/c-argyrsperma-fruit-in-storage.jpg"
+    alt="A loose pile of cushaw squash in storage" thumbnail="true"
+    caption="Cushaw squash stored indoors over the winter."
+%}